pixel-shift/documentation/source/api/introduction.rst

 Initializing an API Client
 ==========================

 The details of this step depend on your chosen language and implementation.
-As an example, the Pixelshift node.js client is intiazlied as follows (using the token obtained from the previous step):
+As an example, the Pixelshift Node.js client is initialized as follows (using the token obtained from the previous step):

 .. code-block:: javascript
     :linenos: